-The Student Services branch of Johnson County Community College is committed to assisting students in the clarification and attainment of their educational/career/life goals.
+The Student Services branch of Johnson County Community College is committed to assisting students in the clarification and attainment of their educational/ career/life goals.
 All aspects of Student Services are involved in this endeavor:

-- The Success Center, where students are connected with the information and resources they need for planning and implementing their educational and career goals; - Access Services for Students with Disabilities, which provides accommodations for deaf students and students with disabilities; - Testing Services, which provides information regarding students' readiness in specified academic and skill areas: - Career Services, which provides information and connections with the employment world for planning and placement; - Counseling and Advising Services, where students work with counselors to develop an individual educational plan; - Admissions, Registration and Records, which provides an accessible process for admission, enrollment, record keeping and documentation of student outcomes; - Financial Aid Services, which assists students with the process of paying for their education; - Students Activities and Leadership, which provides opportunities that foster student growth and development through association and involvement with co-curricular activities; - Physical Education and Athletics, which provides programs in physical education, wellness activities and 14 co-curricular athletic teams aimed at enhancing students' quality of life; - The Children's Center, where the children of students and staff are cared for in an environment designed to encourage their growth and development.
+- The Success Center assists students in accessing the information and resources they need for planning and implementing their educational and career goals; - Access Services for Students with Disabilities, which provides accommodations for deaf students and students with disabilities; - Testing Services, which provides information regarding students' readiness in specified academic and skill areas: - Career Services, which provides information and connections with the employment world for planning and placement; develop career goals and address personal problems; - Counseling Services, where students work with counselors to develop an individual educational plan; - Admissions, Registration and Records, which provides an accessible process for admission, enrollment, record keeping and documentation of student outcomes; - Financial Aid Services assists students with the process of paying for their education; - Students Life and Leadership, which provides opportunities that foster student growth and development through association and involvement with co-curricular activities; - Physical Education and Athletics, which provides programs in physical education, wellness activities and 14 co-curricular athletic teams aimed at enhancing students' quality of life; - The Children's Center, where the children of students and staff are cared for in an environment designed to encourage their growth and development.